plz/solidfire-graphite-collector/README.md

       -m METRICROOT, --metricroot METRICROOT  port to send message to.  default netapp.solidfire.cluster

+      -l LOGFILE, --logfile LOGFILE  if defined, execution will be logged to this file.

 To have it automatically startup on server boot, make use of an rc.d script (or upstart)